 ToF-ERDA

-Time-of-flight elastic recoil detection analysis (ToF-ERDA) is a quantitative material analysis method that gives elemental depth profiles and concentrations of elements in a sample.
-With ToF-ERDA, it is possible to detect all elements, including hydrogen isotopes.
+Time-of-flight elastic recoil detection analysis (ToF-ERDA) is a quantitative material analysis method that gives concentrations of elements and their depth profiles in a sample.
+With ToF-ERDA, it is possible to detect all elements and distinguish between different isotopes of hydrogen.

 ToF-ERDA of silicon wafer